devcenter-square/coding101/README.md

 You could fork this repo, make our code better and make a pull request.
 We'd be grateful.

 You could make life easier for a coding newbie by providing help when they are stuck.

+You could add questions and/or tag existing questions.

+Create a GitHub issue if you spot a way this could be improved.